Noble gas: Compounds

 Noble gases can form endohedral fullerene compounds, in which the noble gas atom is trapped inside a fullerene molecule.
-In 1993, it was discovered that when C_{60}, a spherical molecule consisting of 60 carbon atoms, is exposed to noble gases at high pressure, complexes such as He@C_{60} can be formed (the @ notation indicates He is contained inside C_{60} but not covalently bound to it).
+In 1993, it was discovered that when C60, a spherical molecule consisting of 60 carbon atoms, is exposed to noble gases at high pressure, complexes such as He@C60 can be formed (the @ notation indicates He is contained inside C60 but not covalently bound to it).
 As of 2008, endohedral complexes with helium, neon, argon, krypton, and xenon have been created.
 These compounds have found use in the study of the structure and reactivity of fullerenes by means of the nuclear magnetic resonance of the noble gas atom.